tlong314/cruciverb/README.md

 var crux = new Cruciverb(options);
 ```

-where options is an object with the keys described below.
+where `options` is a simple JavaScript object with the keys described below.

 ## Options